See also our editorial introduction, history and introduction to the philosophy of this site.

 Charles Partington worked alongside school friend Harry Nadler.
 With Harry he was involved in running Eastercons of yore.
 Other than his work with Harry, he was a co-founder of the Manchester-based Savoy Books publishing house and helped set up (with Dave Britton) Manchester's former 'House on the Borderland' bookshop (in Port Street).
 Of particular SFnal note, Charles and Dave together published James Cawthorn's graphic interpretation of Michael Moorcock's Stormbringer (the first Savoy book).
 Shortly after Stormbringer appeared, Charles left the company to start up in business partnership with Harry.
 Charles' semi-prozine, irregularly produced in the 1970s and 1980s, was literally Something Else.
 With Harry, he roughly printed, free of charge, the first edition (1987) of Concatenation and so played a pivotal role in getting us going.
 (Any blame attached to Concat goes to Charles.)
-Charles also worked with a couple of team members on publications for the 1980s series of BECCON British SF conventions.
+Charles also worked with a couple of team members on publications for the 1980s series of BECCON British SF conventions (see also Harry Nadler above).
 Of some computer gaming historical note, around this time Charles and Harry established Red Rat Software Ltd that devised and published approximately thirty 8-bit, 16-bit and IBM PC compatible computer games at the very start of the software games industry.
 (Its games included a Tilt d'ore prize in 1992 for Best Puzzle Game.)
 These days Charles is better known as a writer of fantasy (among other genres) who has had numerous short stories published in magazines and anthologies, and is currently seeking to break in to novels.

 Nick Rowsell is a psychologist by qualification but has worked in selling advertising.
 Nick sold advertising space for hard copy Concatenation in 1988 and 1989 which paid for their printing.
 These days he applies his psychology to care work.
 He still keeps in touch with some of Concat's core team.